 Whether you’re road-tripping or walking, take a map.
 Do you rely upon want to lose your GPS signal in the middle of nowhere and have no backup option?
 Take plenty of spare batteries and an external power pack for your electronics.
 Some people like to take camping chairs or a hammock.
 Drinks and snacks are essential!
 You might need to take all with you and resist the urge to binge, or you may be able to stock up daily.

 If you’re planning to cook while camping, you’ll need cooking equipment and food.
-A camping stove, fuel, water jug, thermos, cooler bag, crockery, cutlery, and utensils are useful.
+A camping stove, fuel, water bottle with filter, thermos, backpack cooler, crockery, cutlery, and utensils are useful.
 Put eco-friendly dish washing soap and a cloth on your camping packing list as well.
 Of course, you might opt for lighting fires in the wild and cook that way.
 However you choose to cook, aluminium foil is super helpful, as are a lighter or matches!
 Don’t forget trash bags; leave the countryside how you found it and take all your trash away with you.